rusben/dawm6-videoclub-angularjs/README.md

 There is no server side implemented.

-The server data is hardcoded when the applications starts.
+The server data is hardcoded when the application starts.

 A popup simulates the data arriving into the server.